Acoustic Guitar through Boss GT-8

 FRFR

-There is some concensus that acoustic guitars are best amplified through Full Range Flat Response (FRFR) speakers to achieve the best sound.
+There is some concensus among acoustic guitar players that acoustic guitars are best amplified through Full Range Flat Response (FRFR) amplifiers and speakers to achieve the best sound.
 In GT-8 we can try to achieve something similar.

 Output Select